 - Deploying and managing a large number of SQL database instances.

 Vitess includes compliant JDBC and Go database drivers using a native query protocol.
 Additionally, it implements the MySQL server protocol which is compatible with virtually any other language.

-Vitess has been serving all YouTube database traffic since 2011, and has now been adopted by many enterprises for their production needs.
+Vitess served all YouTube database traffic for over five years.
+Many enterprises have now adopted Vitess for their production needs.

 - Connection pooling - Multiplex front-end application queries onto a pool of MySQL connections to optimize performance.